 Coverage is key - especially when traveling.
 Tracfone lease their network coverage from other cellphone companies.
 Practically speaking, this actually translates to great coverage.

-Note: "your mileage may vary".
-In my area, Tracfone seems to lease their network from AT&T. In other areas, they use the T-Mobile or Verizon (if you have a CDMA phone) networks.
+"Your mileage may vary".
+In my area, Tracfone seems to lease their network from AT&T. In other areas, they use the T-Mobile or Verizon networks.
+(This may change after Verizon finishes its purchase of Tracfone.)

-One way to find out who your local carrier is by sending a text or MMS message via a friend's Tracfone to one of your email addresses.
+One way to find out who your local carrier is by sending a text or MMS message via your or your friend's Tracfone to one of your email addresses.
 The messages you receive will have the sender's address in the format similar to "firstname.lastname@example.org carrier's domain.com".
 In my case, messages came from email@example.com, so I knew my local carrier for Tracfone was AT&T.

 So the coverage is good.

-Separate data and text cards can add additional data and texts to the account balance of smart phones.
+Separate data and text cards can add additional amounts of data and texts to the account balance of smartphones.

-Triple Minutes for Life (TMFL) phones give you three times the number of minutes stated on the airtime card (except for the smartphone or byop plan cards).
+Triple Minutes for Life (TMFL) phones used to give you three times the number of minutes stated on the airtime card (except for the smartphone or byop plan cards).
+This term is no longer used.

 Double-Minutes-For-Life (DMFL) phones simply give you twice the number of minutes for every airtime card activate.

-If you have a phone that's not a double-minutes phone, you can also buy a double-minute cards that will convert your phone and give you double the minutes on future airtime card purchases.
+If you had a phone that was not a double-minutes phone, you could also buy a double-minute cards that would convert your phone and give you double the minutes on future airtime card purchases.
+This term is also no longer used.

-When you activate your card, the phone actually displays the number of units you have, NOT minutes.
+Note: If you have a basic phone, it may displays the number of units you have, NOT minutes.

-There are no roaming charges with their recent phones.
+As with most other plans these days, there are no roaming charges.
 No matter where you're calling from, every minute of a call uses up 1 unit of your account balance.

 Older Tracfones may charge a roaming rate of an additional minute for each minute of a call.